 Much of the support time available to the school is devoted to early intervention and prevention strategies.
 This may mean up to four teachers working in a classroom with smaller groups of the younger children.
 This intervention is designed to provide support at an appropriate level to the various groupings.

 Powerstown School provides a broad physical education, incorporating the six strands as laid out by the Department of Education.
 Although the substantial play area proves a major resource for the school, a lack of indoor facilities places a reliance on weather and there is a greater emphasis on physical education in the Autumn and Summer months.
 To overcome this disadvantage, gymnastics and swimming lessons are provided in the second term to relevant classes, with the children brought by bus to Monroe Sports Complex and Clonmel Swimming Pool.
-The Board of Management, in cooperation with the Parents' Council, is seeking to address this deficit.
+The Board of Management, in cooperation with the Parents' Council, is seeking to address this deficit with the constructionof a General Purpose Hall.
 The Department of Education does not provide funding for the building of General Purpose Halls.

 In addition to the physical education curriculum, many sporting opportunities are offered.
 Children are requested to support their school and take part in school-organized activities, to the best of their ability.

 Hurling is organized through the Cumann na mBunscol competition in the Spring term.
-Fewer children opt to play hurling and it can be difficult to field a team.
+Fewer children opt to play hurling.
+Sometimes, it can be difficult to field a team.
 The school insists that children interested in playing in this competition must be training at club level so as to have the necessary hurling skills.
-The Camogie team reached the County Final in 2009 while the boys won the Cumann na mBunscol competition in 2010 and 2012.
+The Camogie team reached the County Final in 2009, while the boys won the Cumann na mBunscol competition in 2010, 2012 and 2018.

 The school competes in the FAIS / Ribena 5 a side soccer competition.
 We enter a number of teams to allow for maximum participation.
+The boys' teams regularly reach the county finals.
 Our girls’ team were All-Ireland champions in soccer in 2009.

 A Sports Day is held each year in the third term and the emphasis is on fun.